tom-rooker-moj/manage-pom-cases-design-history/app/posts/2021-07-07-handover-design-notes.md

 * Cases appear on the Prepare table 8 weeks before the COM allocation date
 * They move from Prepare to Share on the date of COM allocation, even if a COM has not been allocated
 * If a case is missing COM details after the COM allocation date, it should remain on the Share table.
-However, it should also be displayed on the Cases missing COM details table
+However, it should also be displayed on the Cases missing COM details table.
+Once a case is allocated a COM, it should be removed from this table
+* A case should stay on the Share table until the release date is reached.

 ## Content the tables should display

-Most of the content of the table is self-explanatory, but a couple of things may need a bit of clarification.
+Most of the content of the tables is self-explanatory, but a couple of things may need a bit of clarification.

 ### Responsibility transfer date